John Arrillaga: Early life and education

 Arrillaga was born on April 3, 1937, in Inglewood, California, one of five children in a lower-middle-class home with his mother, Freida, and father, Gabriel, who traced his roots to the Basque region.
-His mother was a former nurse who worked laundry to support the family, while his father worked at a produce market.
+His mother was a former nurse who worked in a laundry to support the family, while his father worked at a produce market.
 He attended Morningside High School in Inglewood, and graduated in 1955.

 Arrillaga attended Stanford University on a basketball scholarship.
 At Stanford, he was a member of Delta Tau Delta.

-He played on the university' basketball team and earned first-team all-conference and third-team All American honors for the 1959–60 season.
+He played on the university's basketball team and earned first-team all-conference and third-team All American honors for the 1959–60 season.

 After he graduated from Stanford with a bachelor's degree in geography, Arrillaga played basketball for Bilbao Águilas in Spain's Liga Nacional, and was the league's second highest point-scorer.
 He played briefly in the NBA for the San Francisco Warriors.